-4.7.4 Management of reserves
+4.5.6 Management of reserves

-Innovative Lifetime Income Streams that rely on pooling and which do not include absolute guarantees will require actuarial management of reserves.
+Participating products need actuarial management of reserves even if this is not yet legislated for superannuation funds.
 These reserves may arise from a number of sources where outcomes differ from expectations, depending on the rules of the product e.g. investment performance, longevity experience, cost outcomes.